 King Louis IX of France once again set out on Crusade, not to the east but towards Tunis.
 Charles, the brother of Louis, influenced the direction as Charles had plans in the East.
 At Cathage in July, the plague broke out and in August Louis died.

-Pope Boniface VIII made King Louis IX of France a saint of the Church twenty seven years after his death whilst on crusade.
+Pope Boniface VIII made King Louis IX of France a saint of the Church twenty-seven years after his death whilst on crusade in the Holy Land.